-Kitchen Frau Notes: I like to use large-flake (old-fashioned) oats for baked oatmeal, because they retain their texture and make for a deliciously chewy dish.
-Quick-cooking oats may take a little less time to bake, but become much more dense and ‘stodgy’.
+Kitchen Frau Notes: I like to use large-flake (old-fashioned) oats for baked oatmeal because they retain their texture and make for a deliciously chewy dish.
+Quick-cooking oats may take a little less time to bake, but become much denser and 'stodgy'.
 I think the extra baking time is worth it.

 You can also vary the spices.
 Try it with some ginger added, or a bit of cardamom, or omit the allspice.
 I think the cinnamon is necessary, though, for a winter comfort breakfast.

 You can serve the baked oatmeal cut into squares or wedges, or scoop it out with a spoon for a more rustic look.

 - generous ¾ cup pumpkin puree - or mashed banana (about 2) - or applesauce

 - ¼ cup (60ml) melted butter or coconut oil (or use a neutral flavoured oil)